bharathdevarinti/M1_Customer_Application/1_Requirements/README.md

 I have added Add customer details, View existing customer details in the code etc.

+## Research :-

+Customer Billing System Project is a simple console application designed to demonstrate the practical use of C programming language and its features as wells as to generate an application which can be used in any departmental store, shops, cafes etc. for billing to the customer.

 ## Requirements :-
 # High Level Requirements